TimHopg/obsidian/Pipex.md

 The whole process is replaced by the program so nothing can be run in this process afterwards.
 Anything afterwards will only be run if an error occurs with `execve()`.

 `envp` will be the environment variables that the new process will have access to.
 You can send a modified `envp` list to give it access to a specific library path for instance.

+For error handling, you can use the same process without
 ### unlink()
 `int unlink(const char *pathname);`